Members of our laboratory bring unique skills and experiences that strengthen our research and community:

 Beyond the laboratory, Lina enjoys sharing scientific news and ideas with her family and friends, reading books, learning vintage photography, writing poetry, and taking her dog Gilė on long evening walks.

 Daniel joins our lab from Ibadan, Nigeria.
 He obtained his Bachelor's degree in Plant Science and Biotechnology at Adekunle Ajasin University.
 There, he developed a keen passion for biotechnology, fascinated by how it can solve emerging challenges faced by humans.
-In Autumn 2021, Daniel joined us at the EMBL Partnership Institute in Vilnius University's Life Sciences Center.
-While working toward his Masters degree in Molecular Biotechnology, he will help us understand how CRISPR nucleases coordinate with guide RNAs to enable targeted gene editing.
+In Autumn 2021, Daniel joined us at the EMBL Partnership Institute in Vilnius University's Life Sciences Center for masters study in Molecular Biotechnology.
+While working toward his Masters degree and currently as a researsher in the lab, he is helping us understand how CRISPR nucleases coordinate with guide RNAs to enable targeted gene editing.

 Fausta grew up surrounded by forests and lakes in Moletai and currently is living in Vilnius.
 She is now entering her second year at Vilnius University majoring in Molecular biology.
 Fausta was inspired to dive into the scientific world via the VU iGEM team and their past projects.
 She is passionate about science, new opportunities, and future development.
 That’s why she is an organizer for the International Life Sciences conference - The COINS.
 Currently, at Dr. Jones’ lab she is learning methods used in the molecular biology laboratory and helping others with their research projects.
 Fausta is looking forward to deepening and expanding her knowledge and practical skills in the science field.